abpframework/abp/docs/en/framework/fundamentals/caching.md

 ## Caching Entities

-ABP Framework provides a [Distributed Entity Cache System](../infrastructure/entity-cache.md) for caching entities.
+ABP provides a [Distributed Entity Cache System](../infrastructure/entity-cache.md) for caching entities.
 It is useful if you want to use caching for quicker access to the entity rather than repeatedly querying it from the database.

 It's designed as read-only and automatically invalidates a cached entity if the entity is updated or deleted.